snisarg/snisarg.github.io/_posts/2019-11-16-questions-i-ask-myself.markdown

    1. What did I finish what I intended to finish?
 What did I not?
    1. What is no longer necessary or valuable?
 Can something be deprioritized?
 1. How intentional was I with time spent?
    * It's okay to watch TV as long as I'm intentional about it.
-It's not okay to wonder where 4 weekends went by when you intended to do something you never got it.
+It's not okay to not know when 4 weekends went by and you didn't get to what you planned to do.
 1. Did I learn anything?
    * I find it helpful to take note of things, at least mentally.
 1. Did I spend time to achieve my goals for the year?